 However, expanding their capacity to communicate and take risks academically is vital to a student’s success.
 And the key to it lies in the teacher.
 So how can you create a supportive classroom environment where they feel safe to do so?
 Read on to learn more about:

 There are numerous benefits of getting students to talk in class.
 Let’s take a look at what these are…

-Consolidates students’ learning
+Consolidating students’ learning

 Speech is an essential tool for enhancing students’ learning, not just a way to transfer information between two people.
 Discussing topics in class helps students process the material through integration of information and has been found to solidify learning.

-Keeps students engaged
+Keeping students engaged

 Asking students to verbally participate in class keeps them engaged in what you’re saying.
 It essentially forces them to adapt to an active mode of learning, as answering questions and joining class discussions pushes students to think critically.
 Research has found that when students use an active method of learning, their academic performance significantly increases.

-Allows students to find their own voice
+Allowing students to find their own voice

 Telling your students to voice their opinions, answers and questions aloud allows them to put together their thoughts and understanding of the material.
 This also helps them develop self-confidence, especially if they get an answer right or offer interesting perspectives.

-Builds relationships between students
+Building relationships between students

 While some students may find it challenging to speak up in class at first, it becomes much easier once the ball gets rolling.
-Here are some strategies you can adopt to encourage students to engage verbally in your classroom.

-Encourage a sense of belonging
+- Encourage a sense of belonging

 Humans have an innate need to belong, which is intensified during adolescent years as this is the period where many try to figure themselves out on a personal and social level.